Oluyomy/ml-project-unsupervised-learning/README.md

 - Based on the elbow plot,the inertia drops very quickly as we increase k up to 4.
 - Analyzing the dendrogram plot shows the relationship  of different feature,threshold_distance is selected based on the height of the dendrogram where it is clear to separate the clusters and this is around 4.
 - The first 3 principal components captured most of the variance in the data giving approximately 90% of the model prediction which accounts for the larger part of the model that can be retained.
- # conclusion
+## conclusion
- Based on the Elbow plot, the Hierarchical clustering dendogram, we can ascertain that the optimum no of clusters most likely is 4.
+ Based on the Elbow plot, the Hierarchical clustering dendogram, we can ascertain that the optimum number of clusters most likely is 4.